5.7. ordered_graph.hpp¶

 template<typename

-is used when the graph has parallel edges (hint: givealways_false()
+edge_lessis used when the graph has parallel edges (hint: givealways_false()for simple graphs).

 -